rvankoert/classify-document/README.md

-make sure the data is in a directory called "data" like this /home/rutger/data/republic/data and then call like this: python3.6 main.py --inference True --inference_set /home/rutger/data/republic/
+make sure the data is in a directory called "data" like this /home/rutger/data/republic/data and then call like this: python3 main.py --do_inference --inference_set /home/rutger/data/republic/

 # classify-document